7 Steps to Strengthen your Dunes Before Summer Storms Reach Full Force

 4. Invasive Species Removal

 By blocking sunlight and stealing nutrients and moisture from native plants, invasive species can rapidly destabilize a dune’s integrity.
 Invasive vines choke out the native grasses.
-Do not use a weedwhacker to kill the invasive plants because this will cause their seed pods to burst and further the species’ colonization of the coast.
+Do not use a weedwhacker to remove the invasive plants because this will cause their seed pods to burst and further the species’ colonization of the coast.
 Instead, employ professional help to carefully extract these aggressive threats from your dune.

 5. Fertilization